-You’ll note the difference even before you arrive to camp.
-Bowls of hand-made potato chips, wine, beer, hard and soft-drinks await guests in the “Sundowner” shelter, hard by a bumpy airstrip.
-This is where newcomers to Linkwasha Camp Zimbabwe land in Hwange National Park, after a 50 minute flight from Victoria Falls.
+You’ll note the difference even before you arrive at camp.
+Bowls of hand-made potato chips, wine, beer, and hard and soft drinks await guests in the “Sundowner” shelter, hard by a bumpy airstrip.
+This is where newcomers to Linkwasha Camp Zimbabwe land in Hwange National Park, after a 50-minute flight from Victoria Falls.

 You haven’t even seen one animal yet, but you’re now aware that this is service above and beyond.
 And the best is yet to come.

-It’s an hour ride from where the bush plane lands to Wilderness Safari’s Linkwasha Camp, reopened in 2015 to great fanfare and acclaim.
+It’s an hour’s ride from where the bush plane lands to Wilderness Safari’s Linkwasha Camp, which reopened in 2015 to great fanfare and acclaim.

 With all the qualities of a superb game drive, the hour flies by, with expert, engaging guides, like the smiley professional photographer, Sam, and the brilliantly eloquent ecologist, Robert, pontificating on a variety of animals doing a variety of things.
 If you’re lucky, you’ll be privy to a mind-blowing sunset.